Tasks¶

 Priority colors: - Blocker: Red - High: Orange - Normal: Gray - Low: Blue - Optional: Green

-Default filter: Completed tasks are hidden by default.
-Clear the Status filter to see all tasks.
+Default filter: Active tasks are shown by default (Open, In Progress, Pending, In Testing).
+Include Done and Cancelled in the Status filter to see closed tasks.

 Actions: